pietvanzoen/piet.me/_posts/2013-10-12-jekyll-and-github-pages.md

 ---
 Github Pages provides free hosting for static pages.
 So all you can use is html, css, and javascript.
 No server-side scripts and no databases.
 You can do custom domains, and your site is deployed straight from a repo every time you push to it.

-But obviously this wouldn't work for a regular blog since they normally rely on databases and server-side scripting to store and serve pages.
+But obviously this wouldn't work for a most blog platforms which rely on databases and server-side scripting to store and serve pages.
 This is where Jekyll comes in.
 You setup your includes, layouts, variables, pages, and blog posts, and Jekyll will generate a static site from them.
 The added bonus is that you can write your posts and pages in [markdown](http://daringfireball.net/projects/markdown/) and Jekyll renders them as html.

 What's also fun, is that Github pages will build your Jekyll site for you each time you push a change.
 So that's what I'm doing.
 My site is Jekyll generated and hosted on Github, and I love it.
 No database, great uptime, really fast, and free.